 Dan 4:18 "This dream I, King Nebuchadnezzar, have seen.
 Now you, Belteshazzar, declare its interpretation, since all the wise men of my kingdom are not able to make known to me the interpretation; but you are able, for the Spirit of the Holy God is in you."

-This statement from King Nebuchadnezzar revealed the respect he had for prophet Daniel, the only person who could interpret his dream.
-With this great respect, Daniel was able to share the bad news of his coming madness, humiliations, sufferings and pains which were God's chastisements.
+This statement from King Nebuchadnezzar revealed the respect he had for prophet Daniel, who alone could interprete his dream.
+With this great respect, Daniel was able to share the bad news of his coming madness, humiliations, sufferings and pains, which were God's chastisement.
 Anyone else who dared to share such bad news with the king will definitely be put to death.

 Pride of King Nebuchadnezzar

 Dan 4:22 "it is you, O king, who have grown and become strong; for your greatness has grown and reaches to the heavens, and your dominion to the end of the earth."

 God showed King Nebuchadnezzar that pride was his biggest problem.
 As promised, by God, He would revealed to him (as God's servant) the method how he could help him deal the sin of pride.

 Amos 3:7-8 Surely the Lord GOD does nothing, unless He reveals His secret to His servants the prophets.
 A lion has roared!
 Who will not fear?
 The Lord GOD has spoken!
 Who can but prophesy?